Pennsylvania Route 441: Dauphin County

 PA 441 curves northwest and fully enters Lower Swatara Township, where the name becomes Oberlin Road.
 The road passes north of Middletown Area High School and winds northwest through a mix of farm fields and woods with some homes.

 The route turns north and comes to a bridge over the PA 283 freeway at its interchange with the northern terminus of the Airport Connector, with PA 441 passing over PA 283 on the same bridge as the ramps connecting to the Airport Connector from PA 283.
 PA 441 has access to PA 283 by way of Fulling Mill Road to the north of the interchange, which heads west to a ramp to westbound PA 283 and east to North Union Street, which heads south to intersect PA 283 at a diamond interchange.
 PA 441 has no direct access to the Airport Connector.

 From here, the route heads north as a brief divided highway near the Fulling Mill Road intersection before it again becomes a two-lane undivided road and turns west into residential areas in the community of Ebenezer.
 The road continues west-northwest through a mix of farmland and homes before it crosses Laurel Run into Swatara Township.
 PA 441 becomes Lindle Road and runs through more farms and trees before continuing west into business areas as a four-lane road.

 The route comes to an interchange with I-283, at which point it becomes a divided highway.
 Past this, PA 441 turns southeast onto Eisenhower Boulevard, a three-lane road with a center left-turn lane that passes businesses.
 The route turns west onto two-lane undivided Highland Street and passes through fields before it comes to the residential community of Oberlin.

 PA 441 turns northwest onto North Harrisburg Street and heads past more homes, running through the community of Oberlin Gardens.
-The road passes between woods to the southwest and commercial development to the northeast and turns west, passing to the south of the Harrisburg Mall.
+The road passes between woods to the southwest and commercial development to the northeast and turns west, passing to the south of the former Harrisburg Mall.
 The route crosses Spring Creek and the Capital Area Greenbelt trail and curves north past more commercial development along South 28th Street before it turns west onto Sycamore Street.
 PA 441 continues past businesses and comes to its northern terminus at an intersection with SR 3010 (Paxton Street) to the east of the Harrisburg city line.